 2025 Sloan Lecture Series

 We offer lectures each month on a variety of topics.
 Our theme for 2025 is (R)Evolutions.
 Throughout its history, the Erie Canal has been an agent of change and transformation, both gradual and abrupt.
 It was revolutionary in its own right while also being shaped by and influencing other transformative events.
 It has also been a continually evolving waterway, adapting throughout its history to meet the needs and demands of the communities it flowed through and connected.
 These changes reverberate up to the present with both positive and negative impacts that we continue to grapple with historically.
 As we commemorate the bicentennial of the Erie Canal’s completion in 2025, the Erie Canal Museum aims to examine these diverse transformative impacts on peoples and places in the past, present, and future in a variety of ways, which we look forward to sharing with you throughout the year.
+All Sloan Lectures are available both in person and via Zoom.
+Everyone who registers will also receive a recording of the talk.

-Thank you to the Winifred & DeVillo Sloan, Jr. Family Fund for supporting this series
+Thank you to the Winifred & DeVillo Sloan, Jr. Family Fund for supporting this series.

 Current Schedule of Lectures (more lectures and information will be added soon!)